threefoldtech/info_grid/src/farmerbot/farmerbot.md

 # How to Move Your Farm to a Different Network

-If you are on Main Net and you want to try the farmerbot, you should move your farm to either Test Net or QA Net.
+If you are on Main Net and you want to try the farmerbot, you should move your farm to either the Dev Net, the QA Net or the Test Net.

 To move your farm to a different network, you need to create a new bootstrap image for the new network instead of your current network.
 You should also wipe your 3nodes' disks before moving to a different network.

 To download the Zero-OS bootstrap image, go to the usual bootstrap link [https://v3.bootstrap.grid.tf/](https://v3.bootstrap.grid.tf/) and select the network you want.

-Note that the farmerbot is currently available on QA Net and Test Net.
+Note that the farmerbot is currently available for Dev Net, QA Net and Test Net.

 ![test_net|690x422](img/farmerbot_5.png)